Liver Shunt in Dogs

 Liver Shunt Treatment

-If your dog is severely ill, he might need intravenous fluids to help stabilize his blood sugar, an enema to remove intestinal toxins before they get absorbed into his system, and medications to stop neurological symptoms like seizures.
+If your dog is severely ill, he might need intravenous fluids to help stabilize his blood sugar, an enema to remove intestinal toxins before they are absorbed into his system, and medications to stop neurological symptoms like seizures.

 While he is being stabilized and in the event that he is not a good candidate for surgery, the medical treatment of this condition includes a change of diet to reduce the amount of protein he gets.
 Your vet will also likely recommend that you feed him only highly digestible proteins.